jkingportfolio/CI_PP1_TheCocktailBar/README.md

 #### Our Story

-The our story section gives a brief history of the bar and has a signiture in gold to give the user a feeling of prestige in regards to the owner.
+- The our story section gives a brief history of the bar
+- At the bottom of the story is a signiture in gold to give the user a feeling of prestige in regards to the owner.

 ![Our story section](docs/features/feature-our-story.png)

 #### YouTube video

-There is an embedded video which is used to
+- There is an embedded video which is used to bring more life to the page

 <p align="center">
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=qH4Cge_ED-4
 " target="_blank"><img src="http://img.youtube.com/vi/qH4Cge_ED-4/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180"/></a>
 </p>

 #### Customer reviews

 ![Customer reviews](docs/features/feature-customer-reviews.png)